moorepants/learn-multibody-dynamics/mass.rst

                   [-0.1123, 0.0, 1.8501]])
    I

-The :external:py:meth:`~sympy.matrices.matrices.MatrixEigen.eigenvects` method on a SymPy matrix returns a list of tuples that each contain ``(eigenvalue, multiplicity, eigenvector)``:
+The :external:py:meth:`~sympy.matrices.matrixbase.MatrixBase.eigenvects` method on a SymPy matrix returns a list of tuples that each contain ``(eigenvalue, multiplicity, eigenvector)``: